A low-carb diet for beginners

 The occasional glass of wine is fine too.

 Here are more detailed visual guides to the amount of carbs in common foods.
 Is a specific food item low or high in carbs?
 Click to find out:

 Here’s an example meal plan:

-The fewer carbohydrates you eat, the bigger the effects on weight and blood sugar will be.
-We recommend following the dietary advice as strictly as you can.
-When you’re happy with your weight and health, you may carefully try eating more liberally (if you want to).
+The fewer carbohydrates you eat, the more powerful the effects on weight and blood sugar will be.
+We recommend initially following the dietary advice fairly strictly.
+When you’re happy with your weight and health, you may carefully try eating more carbs (if you want to).

-Here are three examples of what a low-carb meal can look like, depending on how many carbs you eat per day:
+Here are three examples of what a low-carb meal can look like, depending on how many carbs you plan to eat per day: